izka1600/CSharp-Project/README.md

       *    this is Team project created during postgraduate studies in Institute of Computer Science of Polish Academy of                 Sciences : „Programming in .NET platform”
       *    project structure is similar to WebApplication - KeepUpWithYourMoney

-6. OneDrive - downloadData
+6. OneDrive - download and upload Data

-      *   simple .Net Core ConsoleApplication to dowload files from OneDrive
+      *   simple .Net Core ConsoleApplication to dowload files from OneDrive and upload files to OneDrive

 7. WzorceProjetowe
       (Design Patterns) -